This blog may contain affiliate links. Read our disclosure policy for more info.

 How to Save Money in Queenstown

-There are two websites, in particular, that I use to save money in Queenstown.
-They are:
+The one website I love in particular, that I use to save money in Queenstown is First Table!

 First Table is awesome!
 How it works is for a $10 booking fee you get 50% off your food at a restaurant for up to 4 people.
 But what’s the catch?